Empathy Without Words

-Sometimes communication with words is the last thing that creates connection with someone.
-Sometimes the only thing you can do is shift how you hold someone in your heart.
-Empathy helps create that shift.
-Deanna Troy in Star Trek: The Next Generation practiced a nonverbal form of empathy.
-She accessed others’ experience through her own body.
+Sometimes communication with words is the last thing that creates connection with someone and the only thing you can do is shift how you hold someone in your heart.
+This kind of empathy means accessing others' experience through your heart and body.
 This may seem a little out there, but it is not as hard as you think.

 Let's look at a situation one gem reader asked about: